Home › Aluminium vs Fibreglass

 - ✓ Kayak applications — every kilo matters.

 For everything else — saltwater fishing, regular use, multi-year ownership horizon — fibreglass is the clearer call.
-For the full breakdown including welding/repair details, hardware specifications, and care comparisons, see our in-depth article on fibreglass vs aluminium bait boards.
+For mounting techniques and hardware specifications see our installation guide, and for long-term care comparisons see the maintenance and care guide.